 At the end of the day, if you need to bring in professional cleaners to help clear up the mess before you get started – go for it.
 No mom guilt here – just get the help you need!

-#6 Always have your cleaning products on hand
+#6 Always have your cleaning supplies on hand

 If you don’t have one, I highly recommend that you create a cleaning caddy for yourself.